Logo

 Introduction

-The 9-box model, which is sometimes referred to as the performance vs. potential matrix, is a talent management tool to map an organization’s employees onto a 3×3 matrix consisting of performance on the x-axis and potential on the y-axis, and to chart out a developmental path for them.
+The nine-box model, the performance vs potential matrix, is a talent management tool to map an organization’s employees onto a 3×3 matrix consisting of performance on the x-axis and potential on the y-axis and to chart a developmental path for them.

-The 9-box model is a simple yet effective tool for HRs and managers to determine their employees’ current position on the performance vs. potential matrix and on whom to focus their developmental efforts.
-A diagnostic tool for employee development, the nine-box model makes great contributions to high-potential identification, leadership development and succession planning processes.
+The nine-box model is a simple yet effective tool for HRs and managers to determine their employees’ current position on the performance vs. potential matrix and on whom to focus their developmental efforts.
+As a diagnostic tool for employee development, the nine-box model significantly contributions to high-potential identification, leadership development and succession planning processes.

 performance vs potential matrix, 9-box model